 The majority of women waiting for results from their annual mammogram will receive a clean bill of health.
-But for the small percentage of women—less than 10 percent—who are called back for additional testing, the days following the delivery of their results can be nerve-wracking.
+But for the small percentage of women—around 10 percent—who are called back for additional testing, the days following the delivery of their results can be nerve-wracking.

-“The number one thing to remember when you are called back for additional testing after a mammogram is that it does not mean that you have cancer,” says Tina Stein, MD, diagnostic radiologist at Riddle Hospital.
+“The number one thing to remember when you are called back for additional testing after a mammogram is that it does not necessarily mean that you have cancer,” says Tina Stein, MD, diagnostic radiologist at Riddle Hospital, part of Main Line Health.
 “It’s easy to jump to conclusions, but there are a number of other reasons for abnormalities on your mammogram besides breast cancer.
-90 percent of callbacks turn out to be nothing.”
+Ninety percent of callbacks turn out to not be cancer.”

 The first step in determining the source of these abnormalities is additional testing.
 Your doctor will schedule you for an MRI, ultrasound, or diagnostic mammogram to take better images and determine if abnormalities are calcifications, masses, or distortion.
 The results of these tests are almost immediate, meaning you will have answers at the time of the study or, in the case of an MRI, within days.